Coliving Communitypurposeful co workations and stays

 Combined roles

-Can be problematic because it's difficult to be friends and socialise with the person handling (or heaven forbid, ignoring) issues that anyone may have.
+Can be problematic because it's difficult to be friends and socialise with the person handling (or heaven forbid, ignoring!) issues that members may have.
 When well managed or small this is no worry, yet inevitably there will always be issues of some kind, and in the worst cases without clear responsibility, members may split into groups on conflicting sides.

-John Ho (Alt_) advises that management and facilitation roles should not be combined, however their spaces are larger, at lower capacity it does not matter much as everyone gets to know each other quite well.
+John Ho (Alt_) advises that management and facilitation roles should not be combined, however they've larger spaces, at lower capacity it does not matter much as everyone gets to know each other better.

-Either may be responsible for complaints and their resolution however it is better for these to be handled separately by upper management, though this depends upon the signficance, i.e. a minor issue could be addressed immediately.
+Either may be responsible for complaints and their resolution however it is better for these to be handled separately by upper management, though this depends upon the signficance.

-Management are often not present on site, which can result in issues appearing to not have a timely resolution, badly affecting member experience, therefore either role should ideally be empowered for resolution.
+Upper management are often not on site, which can result in issues appearing to not have a timely resolution, affecting member experiences, therefore either role should ideally be empowered for resolution.
 In the case of facilitator this can be more difficult being embeded thus they are more likely to need to refer to upper management.

 Notes